isomerpages/moe-pasirrissec/pages/Device Management Applications.md

 #### DMA Video Guides on setting the DMA for parent who have onboard the After-School Parent Options

-Please refer to the video guides on setting the DMA
+Please click on the link video on setting the DMA

 | |  |
 | -------- | -------- |